blamishaw/CS371-Final-Project/README.md

 After you have followed the prompts and received a Companions query there are two steps you must take:

 1. Navigate to the "krf" directory and load "moviefacts.krf" into Companions.
-This ensures that whatever movie you have selected is in the Companions database, regardless of if it was in the moviedata files you initially uploaded.
+This ensures that whatever movie you have selected is in the Companions database, regardless of if it was in the movie-data files we have provided.

 2. Open the Companions Interaction-Manager and navigate to the Query page.
 In the context field, enter "MovieAlgorithmMt" and then paste the query returned by the command-line into the query box.

-Naturally, some movies do not meet certain standards for the algorithm – our database just isn't large enough.
+Naturally, the data for some movies is too unique for the algorithm – our database just isn't large enough.
 For many movies however, Companions should return one or more movies that meet the required similarity definition.